akariba/Materials-1/README.md

-I have completed a fresh real browser workflow after the upstream persistence fix:

-Step 2.1 confirmed
+The previous live retest was invalid for the Apple acceptance case.

+The browser was actually showing TWO Banks companies:
+- COMMERZBANK AG
+- DEUTSCHE BANK AG

+while the backend verification was still looking for Apple company_id 0000014508.

+I have now redone the controlled acceptance workflow correctly:

+- Step 2.2 = Software
+- exactly ONE company selected = Apple Inc.
-Step 2.2 confirmed
+- Step 2.2 confirmed
-Step 2.3 real factors confirmed
+- Step 2.3 real factors confirmed
-Step 2.4 real factors confirmed
+- Step 2.4 real factors confirmed

-I am now on Step 2.5.
+- now on Step 2.5
+- I have NOT clicked Run Assessment

 Do NOT modify code.
 Do NOT start Stylus.
-Do NOT run the assessment.

-Check the authoritative backend-confirmed state and return only:
+Check the authoritative backend persisted state for the CURRENT workflow.

+Return only:

 COMPANY:
 COMPANY ID:
+PORTFOLIO/SECTOR:

+SELECTED COMPANY COUNT:

 STEP 2.1 SCENARIO PRESENT: YES/NO